universal-geocoder/universal-geocoder-js/docs/provider_usage/yandex.md

 ## `geodecode` parameters

-- `locationTypes` (possible values: "house", "street", "metro", "district", "locality", ...): to filter the results by location types
+- `types` (possible values: "house", "street", "metro", "district", "locality", ...): to filter the results by location types
 - `skip`: the number of items to skip in the response

 ## `Geocoded` properties

-- `locationType`: the type of location
+- `types`: the types of location (only one)
 - `precision`: the quality of the geocoding result